andyly25/Python-Practice/web_application_project/README.md

 - Now we can also modify 404 and 500 html pages by creating templates templates in learning_log directory.
     - then make slight changes in settings.py within the TEMPLATES [...
 'DIRS':[]...]
     - This tells Django to look in root template dir for error page templates
+- Note that SECRET_KEY should be handled more carefully for production site.
+So research and make more secure.